rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_DEATHANIM1 (hs_deathanim1.int)`

 Runs before Fallout tries to calculate the death animation.
-Lets you switch out which weapon Fallout sees.<br>
+Lets you switch out which weapon Fallout sees.

 Does not run for critters in the knockdown/out state.

 ```